 About the authors

 Stephan Haggard is the Krause Distinguished Professor of Korea-Pacific Studies at the Graduate School of Global Policy and Strategy, University of California, San Diego.
-With Marcus Nolan, he is the author of Famine in North Korea (2007), Witness to Transformation (2011) and the blog North Korea: Witness to Transformation.
+With Marcus Noland, he is the author of Famine in North Korea (2007), Witness to Transformation (2011), and the blog North Korea: Witness to Transformation.

-Marcus Noland is Executive Vice President and Director of Studies at the Peterson Institute for International Economics.
+Marcus Noland is Executive Vice President and Director of Studies at the Peterson Institute for International Economics and Senior Fellow at the East–West Center.
 He is the author of Avoiding the Apocalypse (2000), which won the 2002 Masayoshi Ohira Memorial Prize.

 "Hard Target makes an outstanding contribution to the study of the political economy of engagement with North Korea.
 Analytically rigorous, empirically rich, and far-reaching in its policy implications, this book is a must-read."